 The Section 93 power works on the basis that, if it wishes, a local authority can charge for a discretionary service but individuals cannot be required to pay for a service they do not wish to receive or use.
 Anyone who requires the service agrees to take it up on those terms.
-To ensure fees can be recovered evidence of such an agreement is required and it is essential that the documentation is in place and robust.
-I am not aware of the sign up process for this service, but I would assume the payment is made upfront agreeing the Council's terms and conditions.
+To ensure fees can be recovered evidence of such an agreement is required therefore, it is essential that documentation is in place and robust.
+However, if the service is to operate on only providing containers once the fee is paid just the requirement to charge needs to be clear.